 - Host a networking group locally for designers.

 - Attend business networking events where you are based.

 “Find your voice.
 Inspire others to find their voice.”

 How have you made it easier for people to hear about you?
 How could you do it better?

-My sincere thanks to Bernadette for sharing her knowledge here during the past few weeks.
-It’s been a pleasure having her as a guest author.
+My sincere thanks to Bernadette for sharing her knowledge these past weeks.
+It’s been a pleasure having her as a guest.